The Benefits Of Understanding Your Life Story

 I was mad as hell at my parents several years ago.
 I blamed them for failing me and causing the loss of my children.
 My parents were supposed to love me, not cause pain and suffering, lead me astray, and abandon me.

-Writing an open letter to parents, I expressed anger, sadness, and resentment as tears of grief streamed down my face.
+Writing an open letter to my parents, I expressed anger, sadness, and resentment as tears of grief streamed down my face.
 I wrote down how I felt.

 Related Post: Open Letter to Parents